Registration for the 2025 festival is closed and final.

 - Physical difficulty: Moderate.

-- Meet at Fountain Creek Nature Center (map) to caravan at 6:00 am or at Hanover Fire Station #1 (map) at 7:00 am.
+- Meet at Fountain Creek Nature Center (map) to caravan at 6:00 am.

 - Cost: Included with festival registration.